Renewable Energy Futures

 EU Countries Scenarios

 83. Fischedick M, Nitsch J. 2002.
 Long-term scenarios for a sustainable energy future in Germany.
 Study conducted for the German Environ.
-Fac.
-(English version).
+(German version).
 Stuttgart: Wuppertal Inst.

 Share of Primary Energy